 The job of our internal occupational health team (OHM) is to support injured and ill employees during their recovery and help integrate them back into work when they are better.
 The team also looks for suitable posts, possibly adapted ones, for returning workers.
 External social partners are called on for support where necessary.

 We at Implenia know that prevention is better than cure, which is why we provide preventive measures and training courses at local level.
 If our employees have mental health issues, they can access an external advisory service, ICAS, at any time.

 Health & Safety Award

-Implenia has been offering the Health & Safety Award since 2015: An annual award that highlights the great importance of occupational health and safety and motivates employees to take even more responsibility and initiative.
+Implenia has been offering the Health & Safety Award since 2015: an annual award that highlights the great importance of occupational health and safety and motivates employees to take even more responsibility and initiative.
 All Implenia employees are invited to nominate a construction site, a team or a person for the award.
 A jury of internal safety experts then determines the shortlist.
-After that, a jury with representatives from management determines the ranking of the three nominees.
-The award allows good practice in occupational health and safety to be shared with the whole Implenia Group.
+Afterwards, a jury with representatives from management determines the ranking of the three nominees.
+The award allows good practice in occupational safety and health to be shared with the entire Implenia Group.

-In the following videos, the three nominees of the Health & Safety Award 2022 present themselves:
+In the following videos, the three finalists of the Health & Safety Award 2023 present themselves:

 First place in 2023 went to an interdisciplinary team led by Baumeister Zurich with their mobile SOS station.